source-foundry/FSCW/README.md

 - Push to your repository and AppVeyor will create the setup EXE for you automatically (might take some minutes)
 - You can download the EXE file by selecting your project, clicking on *LATEST BUILD* and selecting *ARTIFACTS*

+## Contributions

+Any constructive contribution is very welcome, regarless if it's an [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new) or a [pull request](https://help.github.com/articles/using-pull-requests/).

+If users of the setup are experience difficulties, please open a new [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new) and include the log file FSCW generates.
+This log file can be found in C:\Program Files\\`(DestinationFolder)`\\*Log-FSCW.txt*.
+Please post the entire contents of this log along with the issue.

 ## License